Why study this course?

 Entry requirements

-- A 2.1 Honours undergraduate degree in Computer Science, or strongly related discipline.
-If you studied your first degree outside the UK, see the international entry requirements.
+- a 2.1 Honours undergraduate degree in Computer Science.
+If you studied your first degree outside the UK, see the international entry requirements

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.